 Curated by Valentina Roselli and David Ruff Archive

-Curated by Valentina Roselli and David Ruff Archive (chaired by Ruff’s wife Susan Finnel), the exhibition focuses on works from the 1970s, seeking to delineate the new creative impulses engendered by the move from the United States to Europe, and examining how this encounter influenced Ruff’s work.
+Curated by Valentina Roselli and David Ruff Archive (chaired by his wife Susan Finnel), the exhibition aims to bring Ruff's works from the 1970s to the attention of the public, to deepen the impact that the transfer from the United States to Europe had on his work.

 An exhibition that aims to investigate the new creative impulse that the encounter with the Old Continent stimulated in the artist.
 In 1969, in fact, Ruff and his wife with their little daughter, left New York to move first to Amsterdam, then, in 1971 to Piedmont, settling in Europe, from where their families had migrated at the beginning of the twentieth century to land in the States.
 United.
 Ruff lands in Europe looking for a new expressive sensitivity, putting himself to the test in the encounter with European culture and tradition.

 The title of the exhibition “Seeming Confines” coincides with the title of a painting by Ruff inspired by the work Endymion (IV, 513) by John Keats , an author much loved by the artist and who often nourishes his research.
 It is a title that directly recalls the passion for literature and the poetic and musical character that permeates all of Ruff's works.
 At the same time, the reference to apparent borders intends to underline how difficult it is to define Ruff according to a specific style or an artistic current: his work is a journey with undefined boundaries, without the urgency of a definition.